corbincox72/peripheral_brain/_diseases/sihd.md

 ### Acute Nitrates

-SL Nitroglycerin is the prefered agent for acute attacks, given as either 0.3-0.6mg SL tabs or 0.4mg/spray SL spray.
+SL Nitroglycerin is the preferred agent for acute attacks, given as either 0.3-0.6mg SL tabs or 0.4mg/spray SL spray.
 NTG tablets cannot be stored in vials other than that which they are shipped in, and cannot, by law, have childproof caps.
-It is appropriate to have a patient keep a diary of nitrate use to record the frequency of their attacks the the frequency of rescue NTG use.
+It is appropriate to have a patient keep a diary of nitrate use to record the frequency of their attacks the frequency of rescue NTG use.

 #### Dosing